MichaelJara905/QR-code-component/README.md

 # 💡 Frontend Mentor - QR Code Component
-This is a solution to the [https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H].
+This is a solution to the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 It’s a simple project focused on practicing HTML and CSS fundamentals by building a responsive card component that displays a QR code.

 ## 📌 Overview